 But you’re not one of them… or are you?

 Don’t worry.
 We all have been there.
 It’s not your fault, it’s just the fault of the human brain.

 If you’ve read articles about goal-setting before, you might have come across SMART goals.

-It’s a framework which says we should keep Specific, Measurable, Achievable, Realistic and Timely (SMART) goals to accomplish our goals.
+It’s a framework that says we should keep Specific, Measurable, Achievable, Realistic, and Timely (SMART) goals to accomplish our goals.

 Although the framework is useful, it’s not always helpful for all the goals in life.
-So, let me share with you another method of goal-setting which works wonders.
+So, let me share with you another method of goal-setting that works wonders.